cbrown5/cbrown5.github.io/_posts/2019-06-22-Hiring-quantitative-ecologist.md

 # We're hiring a quantitative ecologist

+Applications to this position closed, July 2019.
+Here's the original posts, for record purposes.

 I’m looking to hire a quantitative ecologist to work with the [Global Wetlands Project](https://globalwetlandsproject.org/) at Griffith University, Australia.

 The position is 2.5 years, at either postdoctoral level or academic level 2 (also known as level B).